Did you know that Chile is the biggest producer of Cabernet Sauvignon behind France?

 After visiting the cellars we then went to tasting room where we got to taste 4 wines.
 We started out with a Riesling, followed by a Rose (Cousiño Macul) then a Carmenere (Don Matias Reserva, 2014) and finally a Syrah (Antigua Reservas, 2012).

 We enjoyed the two reds the most – the Carmenere and Syrah.
-Not surprising as the Maipo valley is famous for its red wines.
-What we liked about the two reds is that they were easy to drink, yet full-bodied.
+Not surprising as the Maipo Valley is famous for its red wines.
+What we liked about the two reds is that they were easy to drink, jammy and full-bodied.

-Tip #1: If you want a good red, especially a Cabernet Sauvignon, look for a wine from the Maipo Valley.
+Tip #1: If you want good red wine, especially Cabernet Sauvignon, look for a wine from the Maipo Valley.

 Tip #2: Look for wines with D.O on the label for better quality.
 Chilean law requires that the stated grape, vintage and geographical area (Denominación de Origen / D.O.) make up 75% of what’s in the bottle.

-Tip #3: Go beyond the popular Chile wine brands in your home country and look for smaller boutique Chile wines.
+Tip #3: Go beyond the popular Chilean wine brands in your home country and look for smaller boutique Chilean wines.
 One that exports to the U.S. is Viña Aquitania and it is worth seeking out.